There are four roads which, leading to Santiago, converge to form a single road at Puente la Reina, in Spanish territory

 The Pilgrim’s Guide opens with the words “There are four roads which, leading to Santiago, converge to form a single road at Puente la Reina, in Spanish territory.”
-It is this very same bridge which stands to this day, the true start of the camino de Santiago
+It is this very same bridge, still standing today which marks the true start of the camino de Santiago

 The Guide refers to it as the Pons Reginae or Bridge of the Queen.
 Built during the first half of the eleventh century, it is said to have been constructed under the sponsorship of Queen Doña Mayor the wife of Sancho el Mayor of Navarre (1004-35).